 A 15-bed, critical access hospital, in remote, rural Colorado contracted Jackson Physician Search to recruit a Family Practitioner who has additional training in Obstetrics (FPOB).
-The story behind this search illustrates the advantages of partnering with seasoned physician recruiters like Brian Goldman.
-The combination of Brian’s years of experience, a good relationship with the hospital, and above all else, the generous hospitality of the community were all factors in successfully finding a physician that is a great fit.
+The story behind this search illustrates the advantages of partnering with seasoned physician recruiters.
+The combination of years of experience, a good relationship with the hospital, and above all else, the generous hospitality of the community were all factors in successfully finding a physician that is a great fit.

 The first challenge of any primary care recruitment undertaking is the limited supply.
 Add to this hurdle the very rural and remote nature of this town, coupled with having no local hotel to even accommodate candidates during an onsite interview, and the implications of this challenge were compounded.

-Following a search kick-off phone call Brian was quickly able to find and contact an FPOB candidate, Dr. M. One of the keys to a successful placement is to keep the recruitment process moving as quickly as possible.
+Following a search kick-off phone call, we were quickly able to find and contact an FPOB candidate, Dr. M. One of the keys to a successful placement is to keep the recruitment process moving as quickly as possible.
 With the demand for physicians so high, physicians, whether actively seeking a new position or not, regularly receive job solicitations.

 Next steps included an onsite interview.
 Dr. M has a family with three young children and had no one with whom she could leave her children to allow her and her husband to make the trip to Colorado alone.
 With the closest hotel to the facility 40 minutes away, the Board President graciously offered to have Dr. M, her husband, and their three children stay with him and his wife.
 Their home was well equipped for littles having grandchildren of their own, and they even prepared home-cooked meals for the weekend.
 As if playing host was not enough, they also watched the children throughout the weekend while Dr. and Mr. M explored the community.